 In American culture that means moving forward.
 Making progress.
 Anything but a stand-still!

 There’s a very interesting quote from George Bernard Shaw that’s relevant to small-business management these days:

 “The reasonable man adapts himself to the world; the unreasonable one persists in trying to adapt the world to himself.
 Therefore, all progress depends on the unreasonable man.”

 On the surface, this makes no sense.
 You can’t change the world to fit your whim.
 Right?

 Wrong.
 We can change our own, little worlds.

 Entrepreneurs do it all that time.
 They start businesses that are built on that very goal, and that higher level of purpose is what propels them past big bumps in the road — like this pandemic.

-Purpose paves the way to progress.
+In small-business management, purpose paves the way to progress.